Page 5. Microsoft XNA: Mouse Interaction in MonoGame

 to draw text on the current render target (textTexture

-is the loaded SpriteFont used to render the text.
+is the loaded SpriteFont used to render the text."Hello, World!"

 is the color in which the text will be drawn.